materaj2/HELK_Setup/README.md

 cd HELK/docker
 sudo ./helk_install.sh
 ```
+Now, wait for 10-15 minutes.
+(It's up to your network speed).
+Play your cat, Smash Final Fantasy Dissidia or do something else.
 If you change anything and want to reload configuration, I suggest to restart specific service of docker compose such as "helk-logstash", I will use command
 ```
 docker-compose -f helk-kibana-analysis-alert-basic.yml restart helk-logstash